tesla-local-control/tesla_ble_mqtt_docker/README.md

+# Tesla BLE MQTT Docker

+Send commands via MQTT to a Tesla car using Bluetooth Low Energy (BLE)

+If Home Assistant (HA) is already using the MQTT integration, then the various entities will be auto discovered by HA

-# tesla_ble_docker
+# Credits

-Work in progress, not ready for use

-A docker version of the BLE communication method described here https://github.com/alandtse/tesla/issues/961#issuecomment-2150897886
+I got the idea for this from Raphael Murray as described here https://github.com/alandtse/tesla/issues/961#issuecomment-2150897886

-Credit to https://github.com/raphmur for the idea, and Shankar Kumarasamy's blog https://shankarkumarasamy.blog/2024/01/28/tesla-developer-api-guide-ble-key-pair-auth-and-vehicle-commands-part-3 for instructions regarding the method
+The technical method was derived from Shankar Kumarasamy's blog https://shankarkumarasamy.blog/2024/01/28/tesla-developer-api-guide-ble-key-pair-auth-and-vehicle-commands-part-3